get-convex/workpool/src/component/cursor-strategy.md

 The incoming cursor's bounds are plain values, computed where the data is:

-- **Floor**: the cursor as read.
-Every `segment` the loop writes (retries, re-keyed legacy entries) is raised to at least the floor, so nothing lands where the loop already read past.
-Safe because the write and the cursor advance share a transaction; at enqueue time this comparison would be racy.
+- **Loop writes stay ahead by construction**: every `segment` the loop writes (retries, re-keyed legacy entries) is a strictly-future start time, rounded up to at least the end of the current millisecond — which no cursor ever reaches, since the scan's bound is exclusive and the ceiling only pulls it lower.
+No comparison against the cursor is needed; at enqueue time even that wouldn't be available.
 - **Ceiling**: the highest commit timestamp observed while building the batch — completion/cancelation keys, ready entries' keys, sweep stamps, and the previous run's own commit stamp (recorded in `internalState.lastCommitTs`; the